jensengen/Project5/README.md

 `pick_objects`: This package communicates with the ROS navigation stack and autonomously send successive goals for the robot to reach.
 The first goal is a pickup location and the second goal is a drop-off location.

 `add_markers`: This package displays virtual object with markers in rviz.
-The package has two flavors which can be selected by a parameter called robot_tracking (configured in launch file)
+The package has two flavors which can be selected by a parameter called robot_tracking (configured in launch file).

 With parameter `robot_tracking=0` the package performs the following actions:
 * Publish the marker at the pickup zone